 Hello, I'm interested in ginseng.
-But I do not want to cook it and I want to ask if it can be consumed without cooking?
+But I do not want to cook it so I want to ask if it can be consumed without cooking?
 It probably is not that because it is very hard.
 If that's the case, I wonder if this form is more effective than hot water licking?

 However, of course, there will be situations where ginseng can not be cooked